Liskarn/News-site/README.md

 4. Run the development server: python manage.py runserver

 5. Access the site in your web browser at http://localhost:8000.

+- Live link to the deployed project on heroku [here](https://news-site-liskarn-ac72721d1a88.herokuapp.com/)

 ## Technologies Used